This year we are excited to announce an additional event for the Nanaimo Ukulele Festival

 Lyrics and chords will be projected onto a screen, so you can leave your music stands at home.
 If you just want to sing, that’s OK too.

 Bring cash, cheques or credit card to purchase tickets

 NANAIMO UKULELE FESTIVAL 2020

 FRIDAY SEPTEMBER 18TH & SATURDAY 19TH

 It’s all happening at the

 4951 Rutherford Rd, Nanaimo, BC.

-Back with us for the Sunday afternoon ukulele jamboree, Parksville’s own Revolving Doors (Liz DeBarros, Dean Williams, Ade Barnum, John Lundine & Bill Naylor) will give a short performance and lead us all in the super fun sing and strum.
+Back with us for the Saturday afternoon ukulele Sing & Strum, Parksville’s own Revolving Doors (Liz DeBarros, Dean Williams, Ade Barnum & Bill Naylor) will give a short performance and lead us all in the super fun sing and strum.
 Bring your ukes and sing your heart out with all the other ukulele players for the sing along and play your best tune at the open mic.